School Science Lessons

 The solution turns brown-red if acetoacetic acid is present.

-2. Rotheras's test, Acetest, Ketostix uses nitroprusside to detect acetone acetoacetic acid, and beta-hydroxybutyric acid, (BHB, not an acetone), by colour change from pink to purple in acetoacetate.
+2. Rotheras's test, Acetest, Ketostix uses nitroprusside to detect acetone acetoacetic acid, and beta-hydroxybutyric acid, (BHB, is not an acetone).

 Ketostix detects acetoacetate, but not BHB nor acetone.